ember-cli/rfcs/active/0000-alternate-dependencies.md

     |__package.json
     |__node_modules/
 ```
-During ember-cli's intialization (before any commands are actually run), the instantiates a new Project object, which maintains a series of properties determined at runtime.
+During ember-cli's intialization (before any commands are actually run), a new `Project` object is instantiated.
+This object maintains a series of properties determined at runtime.
 One of those properites is `this.pkg`, which is the local package.json file's keys and values.

+`this.pkg.devDependencies` is set during initialization and used for various checks before any commands are run.

 This proposal would provide for a test at initialization time (`new Project()`) to look for a special key in the local package.json filed named `alternateKeys`.